LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-console/README.md

 actionChoices.Add("list", "List");
 ```

 If you recall how the program worked when you ran it, the first menu that you chose had two options, Search and List, which seem to correspond to the entries in `actionChoices`.
 This is, in fact, the case.
-This the data that is used to generate the first menu we see when running the program.
+This is the data that is used to generate the first menu we see when running the program.

 The second usage of `GetUserSelection` is a few lines below: